The Thanksgiving Meal Is Packed With Vitamins

 Brussels sprouts are brilliant!

 Just one cup of this superfood packs 4 grams of fiber and more than a day’s worth of vitamin C. Plus, the sulfur compounds in cruciferous vegetables like Brussels sprouts help protect the gut, bolster the immune system, and stave off chronic disease.
-Just rinse the sprouts, drizzle with olive oil, sprinkle with cracked pepper and roast at 400 degrees for 15 minutes.
+Just rinse the sprouts, drizzle with olive oil, sprinkle with cracked pepper and roast at 400°F for 15 minutes.

-roasted brussels sprouts with bacon
+roasted Brussels sprouts with bacon

 Roasting Brussels sprouts brings out the best flavor and texture, not boiling.
 See our recipe.